brittni-and-the-polar-bear/generative-art-library/docs/palettes/add-new-palette.md

 [Table of Contents](#table-of-contents)

-# Step 8: Add the New Palette to the Palette Category Unit Tests
+# Step 8: Add the New Palette to the Palette Map Unit Tests

-Add the new palette to the `EXPECTED_PALETTES` list in each category unit test.
+Add the new palette to the `EXPECTED_PALETTES` list in each applicable palette map unit test.
-Run each category unit test to ensure that they pass.
+Run each palette map unit test to ensure that they pass.

 If the palette is a gradient (i.e. the `IS_GRADIENT` property is set to `true`), add the new palette to the `EXPECTED_PALETTES` list in the gradient palettes unit test.